jib1337/writeups_public/VulnHub/VHB_KioptrixL1.3/README.md

 [*] ending @ 02:59:57 /2020-10-28/

 ```
 With an injectable parameter, I can then dump out all database information with `--dump-all`.
-This inccludes the gallery database.
+This includes the gallery database.
 Among the dumped database tables is a dev_accounts table with two users and hashed passwords.
 ```bash
 kali@kali:~/Desktop/osc/kiol3/gallery$ cat dev_accounts.csv